Reliable Cellular Automata with Self-Organization: Results for the finite space

-Some readers, computer scientists in particular, may want to know already now what relevance can results on inifinite cellular automata have on have on the possibilities of computation or information storage in finite systems.
+\paragraph{Relaxation time as a measure of information loss} What is the relevance can results on infinite cellular automata for the possibilities of computation or information storage in finite systems?
 We will try to answer this question here.
-To stay in the context of the Toom rule, let us consider a (finite or infinite) two-dimensional space $\bC$.
-With an extension of the notation~\eqref{e.nu(s)} to two dimensions (where $\bs$ is now the array $(s_{ij}: -n\le i,j\le n)$), for any fixed $\bs$, let us define the variation distance for $\mu$ and $\nu$ when the latter are restricted to $\SS_{n}$: \glo{d@$d^{n}(\mu, \nu)$}
+To stay in the context of the Toom rule, consider a (finite or infinite) two-dimensional space \( \sites \).
+We need a notion of distance for measures.